bitprj/BitCamp/Serverless-Functions/week1/README.md

 ### Learning Objectives

-- Downloading an IDE and needed extensions
+- Downloading an IDE and Figuring Out the Basics
-- Configuring Azure, specifically Azure Functions
+- Configuring Azure, specifically Azure Functions (create and deploy your first Function)
 - Learning How to Use GitHub (commits, pull requests, etc)

 ### Livestream